mliarakos/spark-typed-ops/README.md

 ## Motivation

-Spark Datasets add type safety to DataFrames, but with a slight trade-off for performance due to overhead of object serialization and deserialization.
+Spark Datasets add type safety to DataFrames, but with a slight trade-off for performance due to the overhead of object serialization and deserialization.
 There are many common simple use cases where we'd like to avoid the object overhead while maintaining type-safety.

 Consider the example of selecting columns from a Dataset as DataFrame: